rupin/PiZeroMagicMirror/README.md

 Due to the increasing prices of the Raspberry Pi in 2022, It was unlikely that I could afford to buy one.

 The Pi Zero, which I had a couple of, were used to run a Magic Mirror.
-Unfortunately, the Pi Zero W was not cut out to run chromium, let alone any kind of a webserver which could serve pages.
+Unfortunately, the Pi Zero W was not cut out to run Chromium, let alone any kind of a webserver which could serve pages.

 I split the desired task load as follows